nyda1908/legal_raq_advisor/README.md

 ---

-## Future work
+## Future Work

+- **Full LegalRAG RAGAS evaluation** — requires higher Gemini concurrent request quota or migration to OpenAI for scoring, to produce a complete apples-to-apples comparison at k=20
-- CUAD fine-tuned clause classifier — fine-tune a BERT-based model on the CUAD dataset (41 clause categories, 500+ contracts) for higher classification accuracy than zero-shot prompting
+- **CUAD fine-tuned clause classifier** — fine-tune a BERT-based model on the CUAD dataset (41 clause categories, 500+ contracts) for higher classification accuracy than zero-shot prompting
-- Multi-contract comparison — given a query, surface and compare the relevant clause across multiple uploaded contracts side by side
+- **Multi-contract comparison view** — given a query, surface and compare the relevant clause across multiple uploaded contracts side by side
-- BM25 persistence — currently the BM25 index rebuilds on every app restart; persisting it would reduce cold-start latency for large contract libraries
+- **BM25 persistence** — currently rebuilds on every app restart; persisting it reduces cold-start latency for large contract libraries